destacks/core-ts/packages/server-cli-only/README.md

 ## CLI Usage

-To use this package in a CLI script, set the RUNNING_IN_CLI environment variable to true.
-This can be done inline when running your script:
+To use this package in a CLI script, in addition to `import "server-cli-only"`, set the `RUNNING_IN_CLI` environment variable to `true`.
+Setting the environment variable can be done inline when running your script directly from the terminal:

 ```bash
 RUNNING_IN_CLI=true node your-script.js